Teerfajia/learngit/readme.txt

 Git is distributed version control system
-Git is free software
+Git is free software under the GPL
-Git is a useful software
-change one time